SunilDJPro/DeepStream_Projects/README.md

 # DeepStream_Projects
-Involves NVIDIA's DeepStream Pipelines for Computer Vision model inference on Robots, etc.
+Involves NVIDIA's DeepStream Pipelines for Computer Vision model inference on Robots and etc.